Héctor Cotto: Awards and honors

-Cotto won the gold metal for 110m hurdles at the Ibero-American Championships in 2010, followed by the silver metal for 110m. hurdles in 2012.
+Cotto won the gold medal for 110m hurdles at the Ibero-American Championships in 2010, followed by the silver medal for 110 m. hurdles in 2012.

 In 2015, Green Hope High School inducted Cotto into the first class of their Sports Hall of Fame.

 Personal life

 As of 2015, Cotto coaches track & field at William G. Enloe High School in Raleigh, North Carolina.
 He also helps train other coaches through his online Hurdle Rhythm Training Series, training workshops, and The Hurdle Magazine.